dannguyen/github-for-portfolios/lessons/clone-github-pages-repo.md

 - How to clone a repo
 - How to work with a repo on our local operating and file system
 - How to sync changes with Github.com
-- How to handle conflicts
-- How to purge a repo and revert to its previous state

 ...to be written